Anatomy

 Do

-Use the nav item active state to indicated current page
+Use the nav item active state to indicate current page

 5